dustinberry1/dustinberry1.github.io/pages/about.md

 # **About Me**

 <br>
-As a seasoned military engineer officer, I am equally comfortable navigating both complexity and ambiguity.
+As a seasoned military engineer officer with an active TS/SCI security clearance, I am equally comfortable navigating both complexity and ambiguity.
 This momentum as a “complexity/ambiguity native” served as the primary catalyst behind my mid-career transition into data science and machine learning.

 This 24-month transition included:
 <ul>